Private Schools and IEPs

 What a parent thinks is reasonable and what a school thinks is reasonable often varies.

-I have previously done a blog post explaining what is Child Find.
-But, it’s important to note that identifying a child and providing specially designed instruction are two different things.
+I have previously done a blog post explaining what Child Find is.
+But it’s important to note that identifying a child and providing specially designed instruction are two different things.

-I have had clients whose children were attending a private school, and then were referred to their home district for evaluations.
+I have had clients whose children attended a private school and were referred to their home district for evaluation.

-Per Child Find, the home district provides the evaluations.
+Per Child Find, the home district usually provides the evaluations.

 The outcome of the evaluations will determine your options and next steps.
-Yes, I have had clients in private schools who were evaluated by the home district.
+Yes, I have had private school clients evaluated by the home district.
 The home district (LEA) found the child eligible for special education.

 Is this the same as Scholarships and Vouchers for Private Schools?

-I know some of you are thinking, ‘But my private school does do IEPs!’
+Some of you think, ‘But my private school does do IEPs!’

 Yes, some do.
 Some private schools have a specific mission to teach only kids with autism or dyslexia or whatever.
-However, they choose to do this.
-Which is very different from have to.
+However, they choose to do this, which is very different from having to.

 The people who run that particular private school can wake up tomorrow and change the mission.